bendavis78/python-docar/docs/index.rst

 .. py:method:: Document.uri()

-The :meth:`~Dcoument.uri` method returns the resource identifier of this resource.
+The :meth:`~Document.uri` method returns the resource identifier of this resource.
 This method needs to be implemented by the user.
 It is used to render the link to itself.
 The return value of this method should always be the full location of the resource as a string::